migtools/oadp-capstone/README.md

 # Step 7 - Showing Backup Data in Noobaa S3 Bucket

 # Step 8 - Simulating a disaster scenario

 A disaster scenario of deleting the namespace will be performed to show that the restore functionalty of velero works.

 Pick which app that a backup was performed with.

 - [Deleting Cassandra](#deleting-cassandra)
 - [Deleting Postgres](#deleting-postgres)

 ## Deleting Cassandra

 First make sure Step 6 was performed and a Backup of Cassandra exists `velero get backups`.

 Then following the [Cassandra Example](https://github.com/konveyor/velero-examples/tree/master/cassandra "Cassandra"), run the command `ansible-playbook delete.yaml` which will delete Cassandra and perform the disaster scenario.

-Output should look like the following.
-Results should also show the cassandra namespace being terminated and then deleting from OpenShift:
+The output should look like the following.
+Results should also show the Cassandra namespace being terminated and then deleting from OpenShift:

 ![](images/CassandraDelete.png "Cassandra Delete")

 ## Deleting Postgres

 First make sure Step 6 was performed and a Backup of Cassandra exists `velero get backups`.

 Next we can safely create a disaster scenario and safely delete the namespace.

 Run `oc delete namespace patroni` to delete the namespace.

 Results should look like the following:

 ![](images/PatroniDelete.png "Patroni Delete")

 # Step 9 - Restore Application and Demonstrate OCP Plugin Specifics

 We can now move onto restoring the application after the disaster scenario.

 Pick which app that a backup was performed with.